 Donald Blais, Board President

 Rozella Kennedy, Executive Director

-Click here to see more photographs from Steven Schick’s workshops with the students!
-(All photos courtesy of ArtSeed)
+Click here to see more photographs (All photos courtesy of ArtSeed)

 Grounded in our belief that contemporary music has the potential to engage even community members who have no closeness to classical music per se, the San Francisco Contemporary Music Players (SFCMP) deploys an inclusive overall strategy to engage collaborative projects that are engaging, welcoming, valued, and above all, authentic.
 A recent example of this was our very-successful October 2012 John Cage Musicircus, realized in partnership with Yerba Buena Center for the Arts.
 We welcomed over 900 people to the event, and began a deeper engagement with our community.
 In October, 2013, we served as the lead professional ensemble for the massive Crissy Broadcast, which attracted thousands of individuals for a world premiere of a site-specific work by composer Lisa Bielawa.

 The success of these large-scale outreach events informs our plan forward for Project Anton.

 As part of our March, 2014 concert, Project Anton uses the past as a touchpoint for defining the present.
 It centers around a new multimedia work by Bay Area composer Jaroslaw Kapuscinski: Pointing Twice.
 This new piece, for gramophone soloist, nine musicians, video/computer operator and conductor is itself being commissioned as a response to Anton Webern’s Concerto for Nine Instruments, Op.
 24, also on the concert.